KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-1.md

 - Allows you to start a secure shell on your EC2 and on-premises servers
 - No SSH access, bastion hosts, or SSH keys needed
-- No por t 22 needed (better security)
+- No port 22 needed (better security)
 - Supports Linux, macOS, and Windows
 - Send session log data to S3 or CloudWatch Logs